kivy-garden/animationbuilder/README.md

 #### sleep()

-In the freestyle expression, you can use sleep() function
+In a freestyle expression, you can use sleep() function

 ```yaml
 test: